 With the exception of maybe California, few states are as beautiful as Colorado.
 The Centennial State has long been known for its stunning natural beauty – with 53 mountains rising up at elevations beyond 14,000 feet across the state.
 Nowadays, however, Colorado is becoming increasingly synonymous with culture.

 Meanwhile, the Aspen Art Museum is helping to prove there is more to the world-famous town of Aspen than skiing.
 Of course, the skiing there continues to be phenomenal.
-Year-round festivities continue in smaller towns across the state such as the Montrose Wine and Food Festival 30 May and the Telluride Bluegrass Festival 18-21 June.
+Year-round festivities continue in smaller towns across the state such as the Montrose Wine and Food Festival and the Telluride Bluegrass Festival.
 The only place better to see a concert than surrounded by the gorgeous mountain peaks of Telluride?
 Maybe the world-famous Red Rocks Amphitheatre outside Denver.
 And even that’s a toss-up.

 Florida takes a lot of flack in American culture, and rightly so.
 The state has its fair share of problems, with the popular meme “Florida man” synonymous with idiotic behaviour for a reason.
 But few can deny it’s one of the most beautiful states in the USA, especially in winter when most of the country is frozen yet South Florida remains tropical.

-The king of American sporting events will be held 2 February in Miami Gardens, yet the city is worth a visit any time of year.
-Enjoy its glorious beaches and raging dance parties (check out the Winter Music Conference 16-22 March and Ultra Music Festival 20-22 March.)
-The Florida Keys are another popular party spot, with a thriving LGBTQ scene.
+The city is worth a visit any time of year.
+Enjoy its glorious beaches and raging dance parties (check out the Winter Music Conference and Ultra Music Festival) The Florida Keys are another popular party spot, with a thriving LGBTQ scene.
 For a calmer experience, head across the alligator-filled everglades to Florida’s lesser-visited west coast.
 Kick back on the beach in quiet coastal communities like Marco Island and Sanibel to bask in the full serene beauty of the Sunshine State.

 2020 marks the 400th year since the Pilgrims landed in Plymouth, Massachusetts, and the state remains as integral to the fabric of American life as ever.
 In terms of historical significance, it's undoubtedly one of the best states to visit in the USA.

 History is everywhere you look in Boston, founded in 1630 as one of America’s oldest cities.
 Today it's a thriving coastal metropolis that continues to push forward as a leading engine of cutting-edge technology and higher education.
 The sports-crazy town (home to the iconic Red Sox and New England Patriots) has also become something of a craft brewing powerhouse.
-Boston is home to signature American events such as the Boston St. Patrick’s Day Parade on 15 March 15 and the Boston Marathon – one of the "Big Six" races – on 20 April.
+Boston is home to signature American events such as the Boston St. Patrick’s Day Parade and the Boston Marathon – one of the "Big Six" races.

 Be sure to get out of the city and explore the windswept coastal beauty of Cape Cod, home to iconic island retreats such as Nantucket and Martha’s Vineyard.
 Cape Cod offers an endless assortment of charming small towns such as Provincetown (or P-town, as the locals call it.)
 You’ll never want to leave.